ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Overview

-The full procedure can be separated in two phases: the first one follows the ACE framework, between Client, AS and KDC; the second one is the key distribution between Client and KDC.
+The full procedure can be separated in two phases: the first one follows the ACE Framework, between Client, AS and KDC; the second one is the key distribution between Client and KDC.
 After the two phases are completed, the Client is able to participate in the group communication, via a Dispatcher entity.

 ~~~~~~~~~~~
 +------------+               +-----------+